Established in 1951, the Fishermen's Fund provides

 An appeal must be in writing, signed by the claimant, and filed by mail or in person at the Office of the Commissioner, Department of Labor and Workforce Development, PO Box 111149 (1111 West 8th Street), Juneau, AK 99811.

-The decision of the Commissioner is final and may be appealed under Alaska Administrative Procedures Act AS 23.35.040(b).
+The decision of the Commissioner is final and may be appealed under the Alaska Administrative Procedures Act (AS 44.62).

 Related costs of transportation, medical care, hospitalization,